hoobs-org/HOOBS/docs/CLI.md

 sudo hbs bridge export
 ```

-> Note this will need to be ran with elevated permissions.
+> This will need to be ran with elevated permissions.
 You will need to chmod the file if you want to work with it.

 Available options
 | Flag                | Description                                          |